A blog featured image with a peach and coral color scheme. On the left, stylized text reads

 • Roots have a healthy white color

-Wait until roots are well-developed before transplanting to ensure the highest success rate for your new plants.
+Wait until roots are well-developed before transplanting to ensure the highest success rate for your new pothos plants.

 Troubleshooting Common Issues